Subodh22/ultra/README.md

 - Check Supabase logs for errors

 ### Calendar events not creating
-- Verify MCP_CALENDAR_URL is correct
+- Verify Google Calendar is connected in Settings
-- Check MCP server is accessible
+- Check GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET are correct
+- Ensure redirect URIs are properly configured in Google Cloud Console
 - Check browser console for errors
-- Ensure the MCP server is responding correctly
+- Verify Google Calendar API is enabled in Google Cloud Console

 ### Cards not appearing
 - Check processing status in notes page